 Each of these layers forms an important part of your defense-in-depth security posture, and helps narrow your scope by further isolating and protecting your trusted components from the surrounding environment.
 If you are deploying all or part of your CDE with Kubernetes, learn in more detail how to run your PCI-compliant environment on GKE.

 Tokenization is the process of irreversibly obscuring a primary account number (PAN).
 A tokenized PAN, or token, cannot be redeemed for a PAN through mathematical means.
-PCI SSC offers guidance on the scoping impact of tokenization in Chapter 3 of the tokenization guidelines supplement.
+PCI SSC offers guidance on the scoping impact of tokenization in Chapter 3 of the tokenization guidelines supplement (PDF).
 PCI DSS scope is influenced heavily by the set of components that store and transmit cardholder data.
 When implemented properly, tokenization can help reduce your assessment scope by minimizing the occurrence and transmission of primary account numbers.

 Tokenization is also a form of segmentation by data flow, because it separates systems that store and transmit cardholder data from those that can perform operations using only tokens.
 For example, systems that analyze consumer activity for fraud might not need PANs, but instead can perform these analyses using tokenized data.
 Tokenization also adds a layer of separation between systems that store and transmit PANs and your ecommerce web application.
 When your web application only interacts with systems that use tokens, the web application can potentially be removed from the set of connected-to systems, thus reducing scope.